RcppCore/rcpp-gallery/_posts/2014-07-15-parallel-distance-matrix.md

   }
   res
 }
-*/

-/**
+{% endhighlight %}

- * ### Implementation using Rcpp
+### Implementation using Rcpp

- *
- * Here is a re-implementation of `js_distance` using Rcpp.
-Note that this
- * doesn't yet take advantage of parallel processing, but still yields a roughly
- * 50x speedup over the original R version.
+Here is a re-implementation of `js_distance` using Rcpp.
+Note that this doesn't yet take advantage of parallel processing, but still yields a roughly 50x speedup over the original R version.

- *
- * Abstractly, a Distance function will take two vectors in R<sup>J</sup> and
- * return a value in R<sup>+</sup>.
-In this implementation, we don't support
- * arbitrary distance metrics, i.e., the JSD code computes the values from
- * within the parallel kernel.
+Abstractly, a Distance function will take two vectors in R<sup>J</sup> and return a value in R<sup>+</sup>.
+In this implementation, we don't support arbitrary distance metrics, i.e., the JSD code computes the values from within the parallel kernel.

- *
- * Our distance function `kl_divergence` is defined below and takes three
+Our distance function `kl_divergence` is defined below and takes three
- * parameters: iterators to the beginning and end of vector 1 and an iterator to
- * the beginning of vector 2 (the end position of vector2 is implied by the end
- * position of vector1).
+parameters: iterators to the beginning and end of vector 1 and an iterator to the beginning of vector 2 (the end position of vector2 is implied by the end position of vector1).

- *
- */
+{% highlight cpp %}
 #include <Rcpp.h>
 using namespace Rcpp;